Seeed-Projects/LocalJARVIS/README.md

-# LocalJAVIS Project (🚧WIP🚧)
+# LocalJARVIS Project (🚧WIP🚧)

 This project takes off with the Application Engineers at Seeed Studio embarking on a journey to leverage the advanced capabilities of the Jetson Orin AGX.
-Their mission is to deploy it for the operation of a Local Large Language Model (LLM) embedded with a Langchain agent.
-The objective is to evolve our office environment into a cutting-edge, GenAI-infused AIoT workspace, further enhanced by the integration of automation with the Home Assistant project, complete with an AI-powered assistant.
+Our mission is to deploy it for the operation of a Local Large Language Model (LLM) embedded with a Langchain agent.
+The objective is to evolve our office environment into a cutting-edge, GenAI-infused AIoT workspace, further enhanced by the integration of automation with the Home Assistant project.
+The goal is to establish an open-source framework based on RAG for building a local LLM that interacts with Home Assistant API.
 This endeavor seeks not only to elevate the workplace atmosphere but also to decrease energy consumption, aligning with Sustainable Development Goals (SDG).

 This comprehensive project is divided into several crucial segments, each indispensable for the effective real-world deployment of this groundbreaking upgrade.